wenzhixin/bootstrap-table/site/docs/api/table-options.md

 - **Detail:**

   When set pagination property, initialize the page size selecting list.
-If you include the `'All'` or `'Unlimited'` option, all the records will be shown in your table.
+If you include the `'all'` or `'unlimited'` option, all the records will be shown in your table.

 - **Default:** `[10, 25, 50, 100]`